Ohio parent charged after over 200 teens partied at his property - NewsBreak

 Many teens were underage, says Jefferson County officials, and that party grew bigger after word got out over social media.

+Deputies said when they arrived at the property, they found alcoholic cans, bottles, and boxes spread around the area.

+Turkal claimed that he did not show any firearms or shoot any weapon and that fights started “when he attempted to take peoples’ car keys.”Woman’s car rear-ended, then taken in Cuyahoga Falls

-The party was discovered by authorities after they were called to Trinity Medical Center West when one of the people at the party was treated for a head injury because they allegedly got pistol-whipped.1 shot at gas station on Youngstown’s East Side
+The party was discovered by authorities after they were called to Trinity Medical Center West when one of the people at the party was treated for a head injury because they allegedly got pistol-whipped.

 One of the four teens was a 16-year-old- who said she was punched in the nose by a large male from Wheeling, WV when she tried to break up one of the fights.